Seneca Cluster

 Partitions

-Currently the seneca cluster has 1 partition:
+Currently the seneca cluster has 2 partitions:

 Partition Nodes Resources

-gpu_only c000[1-4] Each node has 128 CPU threads, 1 TB RAM, 4 Nvidia H100 GPUs
+gpu_only c000[1-4] Each node has 128 CPU threads, 1 TB RAM, and Nvidia GPUs

 Submit a Job